LilyAsFlora/Ririi/README.md

 #### Pronunciation

 Often, clustered vowels (e.g. /ei/, /ai/) may become diphthongs when spoken quickly.
 While not strictly defined in Rirī's phonology, this is acceptable.
+By default, one should not aspirate plosives, and touch articulators lightly, as if using as little breath as possible.

-## Syntax and Grammar
+## Syntax, Grammar and Morphology

 ### Word Order